Illinois Unleashes Police Drones for Event Security

 “As we enter parade and festival season, it’s more pertinent than ever that law enforcement are equipped with the most modern tools and training to keep communities safe,” said Morrison, a Deerfield Democrat.

-Before this bill, police drone usage in Illinois was quite restrictive, limited to situations like potential terrorist threats or disaster response, and always requiring specific warrants.
+Before this bill, police drone usage in Illinois was quite restrictive, limited to situations like potential terrorist threats or disaster response, and always requiring specific legal warrants.

 Nonetheless, important boundaries remain in place.
 Drones must be unarmed, operated only by law enforcement, and cannot be deployed at political events.